Your tenancy agreement sets out your responsibilities as a customer and our responsibilities as a landlord.

 If your tenancy began before 1st April 2012 any family member who has lived with you for at least 12 months before your death has the right to succeed your tenancy, provided there has not been a previous succession.

-If your tenancy began after 1st April 2012 your husband, wife or civil partner has the right to succeed your tenancy provided there has not been a previous succession.
+If the tenancy began after 1st April 2012, a husband, wife or civil partner has the right to succeed the tenancy provided there has not been a previous succession.

-You can also, if you wish to do so, assign your tenancy to a member of your family who would qualify as a successor in the event of your death.
+A tenancy can also be assigned to a member of your family who would qualify as a successor in the event of the death of a tenant.
 This is known as an assignment of tenancy.